 Saunas are wonderful.
 We love them.
 We also love the opportunities they present for playing with innovative and experimental design.

 There are many incredible and aspirational sauna designs around the world (many in Scandinavia, of course), by renowned architectural firms, by artists, and by laymen.
-Of course, we’ve all seen the sauna designed by Partisans for a private Canadian island.

-Beyond that, here are five of the most beautiful and/or intriguing sauna ideas and designs we’ve seen.
+Here are five of the most beautiful and/or intriguing sauna ideas and designs we’ve seen.

 Solar Egg, Kiruna, Sweden